Develop, advance and disseminate leading practices to facilitate access and opportunity for people with disabilities in health science education.

 The Coalition History

-The Coalition is a collaboration among peer institutions that aims to improve the student experience with disability accommodations in graduate health science and medical education programs.
+The Coalition is a collaboration among peer institutions that aims to improve the student experience with disability accommodations in health science and medical education programs.

 The impetus for the coalition sprang from conversations with colleagues, which revealed divergent student experiences from one university to the next.
 In the professional health sciences, students often transition to different institutions as they progress through study, training, and residency.
 The experience is taxing for all medical students and especially for those who also are navigating accessibility options and processes.
 A desire both to alleviate this burden and to facilitate greater numbers of students with disabilities in medical school drove the development of this coalition as a vehicle to establish best practices.